gammapy/gammapy/docs/development/index.rst

 More details in `numpy.testing.assert_allclose`.

-Tip: in case of assertion errors on arrays of quantity objects, such as `astropy.units.Quantity` or `~astropy.coordinates.Angle`, `assert_allclose` will not show the values.
-For debugging you can use the `.value` methods of these object types.
-Don't forget to remove the call to `.value` after performing the test.
+In case of assertion on arrays of quantity objects, such as `~astropy.units.Quantity` or `~astropy.coordinates.Angle`, the following methods can be used:

-* TODO: should we submit a bug report to Astropy?
+`~gammapy.utils.testing.assert_quantity`,
+`~gammapy.utils.testing.assert_angle`.